-Casmera Wick will begin her third season as an Assistant Swimming Coach and the Aquatics Coordinator for Villanova in 2014-15.
+Casmera Wick will begin her fourth season as an Assistant Swimming Coach and the Aquatics Coordinator for Villanova in 2015-16.
 A former All-American collegiate swimmer in her own right, Wick has extensive collegiate coaching experience and has also been involved at the USA Swimming club level.

 Prior to her arrival at Villanova, Wick spent the 2011-12 season as an assistant coach at Pittsburgh, where she was involved in all aspects of a program that finished third on the men's side and fourth on the women's side at the BIG EAST Championships last year.
 Wick accompanied one of her athletes to the Canadian Olympic Trials in April 2012 and coached that athlete to a second-place finish in the men's 100 butterfly.
 In her time at Pittsburgh, Wick was also the Co-Head Coach of Pitt Aquatics.

 Wick previously spent two years at Swarthmore, spending the 2009-10 season as an Associate Head Coach and then serving as an Interim Head Coach the next year.
 During the 2010-11 season Wick managed all aspects of the men's and women's program, organized team travel and ran the Swarthmore December Invitational while also teaching physical education classes.

 In the club ranks Wick coached for four years as an assistant for the Central Bucks Swim Team after starting her coaching career with the Hideaway Swim Team from 2007-10.